tidev/ti.storekit/ios/documentation/index.md

 * productIdentifier[string]: The product's identifier in the in-app store.
 * date[date]: Transaction date
 * identifier[string]: The transaction identifier
-* receipt[object]: A blob of type "text/json" which contains the receipt information for the purchase.
+* receipt[string]: A Base 64-string which contains the receipt information for the purchase.

 ### restoredCompletedTransactions